thi-ng/umbrella-docs-temp/atom.history.reset.md

 ## History.reset() method

-`IAtom.reset()` implementation.
+`IReset.reset()` implementation.
 Delegates to wrapped atom/cursor, but too applies `changed` predicate to determine if there was a change and if the previous value should be recorded.

 <b>Signature:</b>